calliope-project/calliope/doc/user/configuration_reference.rst

 Technology
 ----------

-A technology with the identifier ``tech_identifier`` is configured by a YAML block within a ``techs:`` block.
+A technology with the identifier ``tech_identifier`` is configured by a YAML block within a ``techs`` block.
 The following block shows all available options and their defaults (see further below for the constraints, costs, and depreciation definitions):

 .. code-block:: yaml